 No. There are some scholarships that are ‘multi-year’ scholarships; however, they are awarded that way and are automatically renewed for the student pending all requirements are completed on an annual basis.
 Once you have graduated high school, you are will not be eligible for more student scholarships through the Foundation.

 If I was awarded a Take Stock in Children (TSIC) Scholarship in the 6th-9th grade, will I be eligible to apply for a jsenior scholarship with the Foundation?
 Yes.

 Why do I need to fill out an Information Release Form?

-The Foundation asks that each scholarship winner sign an Information Release Form giving us permission to use any photos or testimonies in print or online publications to promote the scholarship program.
+The Foundation asks that each scholarship winner sign an Information Release Form giving us permission to share or use any photos or testimonies in print or online publications to promote the scholarship program.
 If you or your parents do not want to give us this permission, you should circle the ‘do not’ option on the Release Form.

 Why do I need to write a thank you letter to my scholarship donor?

 The companies and individuals who donate to the Foundation’s Scholarship Program are doing so because they believe in education.
-There are many causes they can give their contributions to; however, they’ve chosen to help the students of Hillsborough County further their education and it is very important to thank them in any way we can.
-The thank you letters you write may also be posted on our website as a testimony to assist the Foundation in soliciting more donors to become a part of the Scholarship Program.
+There are many causes they can give their contributions to; however, they’ve chosen to help the students of Hillsborough County Public Schools further their education and it is very important to thank them in any way we can.
+The thank you letter you write may also be posted on our website as a testimony to assist the Foundation in soliciting more donors to become a part of the Scholarship Program.

 Why do I need to turn in an Enrollment Verification Form (EVF)?